-Parents will be kept informed of their child's progress through report cards and parent/ teacher conferences.
-Report cards are issued for academics to all students at the end of each semester (2nd quarter and 4th quarter).
-2nd quarter report cards will be sent home with students and 4th quarter report cards will be mailed home
+Parents will be kept informed of their child's progress through report cards and progress reports.
+Report cards are issued for academics to all students at the end of each quarter.
+Progress reports indicating good or poor work may be sent to parents during the fifth week of each quarter.
+Please check the school calendar for dates of the end of each quarter.
+Fourth quarter report cards will be mailed home.